PGCE Access Scholarship terms and conditions 2019/20

 - To evidence ‘Low participation neighbourhoods (POLAR 4, QUINTILE 1)’, residential postcode data will be collected from the UCAS/UTT/Brunel application forms.

 3.1 Eligibility criteria are reviewed annually.
-This Bursary is subject to change in line with government changes to provision of bursaries.
+This scholarship is subject to change in line with government changes to provision of bursaries.

 3.2 Points weighting given to each of the under-represented criteria are as follows: